 Also Deeli pointed something out too.
 Once a sweater has gotten wet, don't put it in the dryer or it will shrink and get out of shape.

 Woolite and do not wring dry.
 Lay the sweater flat on a towel and roll up into the towel to soak out all the excess water - you may have to use 2-3 towels.
 Lay on flat surface to dry.
 You may have to stretch the sweater to its original size and pin in place so that it will dry to correct size.
-Do not use hot water as it will shrink.
-Shrinkage can go from a size 12 to a baby size.

 I used to collect antique clothing and learned a great deal about handling delicate fabrics.
 I was taught to NEVER use Woolite as it leaves a residue.